Safeturned/Website/README.md

 The application provides several key capabilities:

 - Code Analysis - Deep static analysis of plugin source code for suspicious patterns
-- Threat Detection - Detection of backdoors, trojans and other malicious components
+- Threat Detection - Detection of backdoors
 - Fast Scanning - Analysis results in seconds with detailed reports
 - Mobile Friendly - Responsive design that works on all devices
 - Multi-language Support - Available in English and Russian